ggkarahisarli/Miuul_DataScience_Bootcamp_2002/README.md

 # Miuul DataScience Bootcamp 2002
 ***
-A collection of applications from *Miuul Data Science & Machine Learning Bootcamp*
+A collection of notes, applications and projects from *Miuul Data Science & Machine Learning Bootcamp*
 ***
 **1. Python Programming for Data Science**